distcode/MAPS2403/Scripts/xContent.md

+# Content

-# This folder contains all scripts created for demonstration by DIST.
+This folder contains all scripts created for demonstration by DIST.